FrankJaco/homeassistant-wwino-addon/docs/index.md

 4. Badges with the total number of bottles in your inventory And the number of “Unique Wines” on hand.
 5. One click access to the full Wonderful Wino GUI

-**Create an empty Subview Dashboard called "Vino" on your favorite dashboard:** (I personally have it on the dash I use for my phone)
+**Create an empty Subview Dashboard called "Vino" on your favorite dashboard:**

 ![ad](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/ad.png)
 ![Subview](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/subview.png)